A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Discussion

 In Section \ref{results_constitutive}, we simulated with a linear law, and changed the exponential rates in the constitutive law.
 The linear and half exponential rate functioned poorly, regurgitating at low pressures because they are too stiff at lower strains to achieve good coaptation.
 The linear law prolapsed under high pressure.
 These results suggest that the leaflets need sufficient nonlinearity to function well over a large range of pressures.
 This suggests that the aortic valve should operate in two regimes -- very compliant from open to closed and barely loaded, loaded and very stiff once the loaded configuration is achieved to maintain a nearly constant position.

-In Section \ref{negative_morphology}, we showed that under changes in geometry, however, the models regurgitated with models that are superficially similar.
+In Section \ref{negative_morphology}, we showed that under changes in geometry, however, leaks occurred with models that are superficially similar.
 With too little length at the free edge, strong central jets of regurgitation formed.
 With too much height on the leaflet, the free edge buckled unphysiologically in the coaptation region.
 This suggests an extremely precise range of lengths at the free edge, in the leaflet belly and in height is required for robust valve function.

-These experiments are directly relevant to the design of prosthetic aortic valves.
+These simulations suggest appropriate material properties and gross morphology for prosthetic aortic valve leaflets.
 Our conclusions can be summarized as follows:

 \begin{enumerate}

 \item Valve performance during closure is primarily determined by the loaded geometry, the force it exerts in the loaded geometry, and the tangent modulus in the loaded geometry.